Designing for Transit is Essential

 - conduct all the test sequences in the correct order at the appropriate intensity level

 The ISTA Transit -Tested Mark is visible proof to carriers and customers alike that you have done the diligence of minimizing product damage throughout distribution.
 Credibility is achieved by successful completion of industry accepted general simulation pre-shipment laboratory tests and having the results reviewed by the test developer.
-The confidence you gain from these metrics ensures you have the most effective package design for your product‘s intended distribution channel.
+The confidence you gain from these metrics ensures you have the most effective package design for your product’s intended distribution channel.
+Here is an example of the new ISTA Transit-Tested Mark.

 Find an ISTA Certified Lab & Packaging Services